-Biomass has roughly one third the energy density of conventional liquid fuels; and the energy extraction can be very inefficient [1].
-These two factors make biomass, alternative energy research very challenging.
-The ongoing research efforts reported in this paper are the culmination of four years of testing and improvements.
-All of the popular, pyrolitic conversion methods tested so far have not been economically viable, including conventional, downdraft gasification and a number of biochar production methods.
+All of the popular, pyrolytic conversion methods tested so far have been economically unviable, including conventional, downdraft gasification and a number of biochar production methods.
 A process has been developed that is not currently reported in the literature; so it was given the title, Biovolitilization or BV for short.
 This is by no means a new process, but the methods and purposes are combined to form a unique system.
 Initial tests of this process have been favorable and scaled up designs have been constructed and are being tested.
-The development of BV also produced a new concept of a biomass battery; a fuel tank that can batch process a load of biomass.
-The biomass batteries will have a known energy content and power duration that is stored in barrels.
+The development of BV also produced the concept of a biomass battery; a fuel tank that can batch process a load of biomass.
+The biomass batteries have a known energy content and power duration that is stored in barrels.
 These two innovations, or rediscovered technologies, are designed for small scale use on farms, buildings, or small communities.
 The systems also have potential use wherever conventional fuels are scarce, biomass is available, and the products have a high economic value, particularly electricity.
 Potential venues include refugee camps, remote villages, and possibly research or remote operations.

 The BV research is being performed in context with a companion project also sponsored by an EPA, P3 grant entitled "Affordable Bioshelter".
 The intent is research and promotion of energy efficient greenhouses.
-The combined grant effort is creating an alternative energy complex called the Biotechnology Nexus.
 BV works symbiotically with the greenhouse as the recipient of heat for its combined heat and power, CHP function.
 The greenhouse also will benefit from the biochar production.
-Creosote might serve as a natural insecticide.
-So there are three potential symbioses.
-Plans for the Nexus include many additional technologies such as a composting toilet, biodigestion, bag gas, high density food production, education, a living area with a rocket stove heated couch, and perhaps a second still for graduate student motivation.
-The majority of this paper details the BV system but details on a greenhouse for testing CHP are also included.
+Plans for the greenhouse include many additional technologies such as a composting toilet, biodigestion, bag gas, high density food production, education, and perhaps a second still for graduate student motivation.
+The majority of this paper details the BV system and its innovation including a comparison with its large industrial-scale competition.
 The six revenue streams are presented in the BV, system order, starting with waste disposal and carbon credits.